Arches Court: History

-The jurisdictions called "peculiars" at one time numbered nearly three hundred in England.
+The jurisdictions called "peculiers" at one time numbered nearly three hundred in England.
 They were originally introduced by the Pope for the purpose of curtailing a bishop's authority within his diocese.
 The dean of the Arches originally had jurisdiction over the thirteen London parishes mentioned above, but as the official principal was often absent as ambassador on the continent, the dean became his substitute, and gradually the two offices were blended together.
 The judge of the Arches court was until 1874 appointed by the Archbishop of Canterbury for the life of the holder.
 But by the Public Worship Regulation Act 1874 the two archbishops were empowered to appoint a practising barrister or judge as described above.

 The official principal of the Arches court is the only ecclesiastical judge who is empowered to pass a sentence of deprivation against a clerk in holy orders.
 The appeals from the decisions of the Arches court were formerly made to the king in chancery, but they are now by statute addressed to the king in council, and they are heard before the Judicial Committee of the Privy Council.
 By an act of Henry VIII (Ecclesiastical Jurisdiction Act 1532) the Arches court is empowered to hear, in the first instance, such suits as are sent up to it by letters of request from the consistory court of the bishops of the province of Canterbury, and it is further empowered to accept letters of request from the bishops of the province of Canterbury after they have issued commissions of inquiry under that statute, and the commissioners have made their report.
 The Arches court was also the court of appeal from the consistory courts (of the bishops of the province) in all testamentary and matrimonial causes.
 The matrimonial jurisdiction was transferred to the secular courts by the Matrimonial Causes Act 1857 and testamentary jurisdiction by later statute.